telvarost/QuickAdditions-StationAPI/README.md

 * Adds ability to change max mob spawn capacity for different creature types.
   * Monster, passive (animals), and squid max spawn capacity can be changed.
 * Adds ability to change mob spawn group size.
+* Adds ability to set a Y level above which it will always snow.

 ## List of added recipes